1point618/codename-exemplar/i3_bugediting.md

 Once you've finished this lesson, I'll create a new `learning` issue and assign it to you, you'll need to go there to learn more.

+If you need help, just @-mention me below asking for help and I'll send you a more detailed tutorial for how to do this.

 COMMENT 1